Bankruptcy Attorney Benton AR

-Benton attorney Gregg Knutson has been handling bankruptcy cases, debt negotiation, workouts, and credit repair matters for over seventeen years in Arkansas.
-Although our office is in Benton, we handle cases throughout the state.
+Benton attorney Gregg Knutson has been handling bankruptcy cases, debt negotiation, debt settlement, and credit repair matters for over twenty years.
+Although our office is in Benton, we handle cases statewide.
 Call (501)224-2928 to speak with a Chapter 7 or Chapter 13 bankruptcy attorney to find out if bankruptcy is right for you.
+We also handle Chapter 11 business bankruptcy cases.

 When faced with a loss of employment, foreclosure, repossession, lawsuit, or garnishment, a bankruptcy attorney can advise you if bankruptcy is the best option to preserve your property and eliminate debt.
 Bankruptcy can help reduce your stress, stop collection activity, and get you back on the road to a solid financial future.